dot-agent/nextpy/README.md

 </div>

-## 🤔 What is Nextpy?
+## 🤔 Nextpy : Future of app development

-Build any web app —effortlessly.⚡Nextpy simplifies Pythonic development for Backends, Frontends, AI integrations, APIs, and more.
+Build any web app —effortlessly and quickly ⚡.
+It simplifies Pythonic development for everything from backends to frontends (yes, visually 🦚stunning frontends in Python!), AI integrations, APIs, and beyond—empowering both humans and AI agents.

-🔍 Our work on OpenAgent led to a discovery: the efficiency of AI code generation is significantly impacted by the underlying app framework, regardless of the LLMs, context windows, prompts, or fine-tuning methods.
-So, we've been streamlining abstractions for AI code gen, but the real surprise? 🤯 That made pythonic web app development even more intuitive for humans.
+Nextpy is designed to solve compatibility issues and improve code generation.
+It is built on our insight🔍 that the choice of app framework significantly affects the efficiency of AI code generation, regardless of other factors such as LLMs, prompts, or fine-tuning methods.

-- 🏗️ **What You Can Build:** Beautiful portiflios, portals, data apps, internal tools, APIs etc.
+- ⏰ **What You Can Build in 1 hour:** Beautiful portfolios, portals, data apps, internal tools, APIs etc.

-- 📚 **_& The best part?
-Transferable Knowledge:_**  Building with nextpy ```progressively``` teaches you the best python libraries- Pydantic, FastAPI, SQLModel, SQLAlchemy, Uvicorn, AI , Databases etc.
+- 📚 ***& The best part?
+Transferable Knowledge:*** Building with nextpy `progressively` teaches you the best python libraries- FastAPI, Pydantic, SQLModel, Pandas, Jinja2, SQLAlchemy, etc.

 ![-----------------------------------------------------](https://res.cloudinary.com/dzznkbdrb/image/upload/v1694798498/divider_1_rej288.gif)